-Fall is one of the best times for active boomers to take a scenic driving adventure in the Great Southwest, especially in Arizona and New Mexico.
+Fall is one of the best times for active boomers to take a scenic driving adventure in the American Southwest, especially in Arizona and New Mexico.
 The weather is cooler, there’s less traffic than during the summer months, and the far-reaching stretches of US Interstate 40 offer unforgettable views, interesting towns, and fabled landscapes.

-We start our one-day road southwest road trip itinerary in Flagstaff, a small bustling small city in northern Arizona that seems much bigger than it is.
+We start this one-day road southwest road trip itinerary in Flagstaff, a small bustling small city in northern Arizona that seems much bigger than it is.
 Combining the vitality of a college town and the tranquility of surrounding forests, meadows, and mountains, it appeals to almost everyone.

 The beautiful red rock monuments in Monument Valley National Park are a sight to see:

 However, for this trip across the desert, our plan is to make several stops along the way to do some boomer sightseeing, take a short detour off the freeway to get in some hiking, and then be in Albuquerque, New Mexico in time for dinner!

 The Arizona Benchmark Road and Recreation Atlas is essential for exploring Arizona.
 Here’s the latest edition.

 As we head east from Flagstaff on I-40, mountains in our rear-view mirror, we’re surrounded by the arid desert.
 It’s not completely desolate, though, because the interstate passes through several former movie star towns that haven’t changed much since their glory days.

 Stop in Winslow, Arizona

 One such place is the small rustic town of Winslow.
 You might decide not to stop, since it’s only 60 miles from your starting point in Flagstaff.
 But if you want to get a feel for the former glory days of the railroad and Route 66 eras, this town offers a couple of sites that are boomer-worthy of exploring.